SF School District’s Summer Climb program has uncertain future

 SIOUX FALLS, S.D.
 (KELO) — A program in the Sioux Falls School District that helps kids whose progress might be lagging behind has an uncertain future.
 The Summer Climb program has been at three elementary schools in the Sioux Falls School District: Hayward, Laura B. Anderson and Hawthorne.
 It began in 2016, and last year 188 kids took part in June and July.

-“Summer climb program really evolved as a tool to help us take some students who were maybe underserved, maybe in a position to be under performing through no fault of their own, and really trying to give them some work to help them get caught up to their peers,” district superintendent Brian Maher said.
+“Summer Climb program really evolved as a tool to help us take some students who were maybe underserved, maybe in a position to be underperforming through no fault of their own, and really trying to give them some work to help them get caught up to their peers,” Superintendent Brian Maher said.

 Reading and math are two skills the program focuses on.